 It is relatively easy absorbed by the skin but not overly easy so you would not need to reapply too often.
 It has a light aroma that enhance even more the massage experience.
 People with nut allergies should not use almond oil.

-Sweet Almond oil can is so delicate, that we can use it in romantic massage oil blends, and it accentuates the essential oils
+Sweet Almond oil can is so delicate, that we can use it in romantic massage oil blends, and it accentuates the essential oils in the blend.

 Grapeseed oil makes a great base for a massage oil.